macgyver/standard-deviant-brewing/README.md

 I would have preferred [CSSLint](https://github.com/CSSLint/csslint/) because it's not managed by Facebook but it chokes on css variables right now

 ### todo:
-- uncomment news articles at some point?
 - add photos page, when we get photos
 - dev mode with HMR would be rad!
-- make your own postcss plugin to remove overridden rules
+- maybe make own postcss plugin to remove overridden rules?
-- sort news by formatted date
 - deal with double-autoprefixer better than disabling "warnForDuplicates"